Pipe Cameras

 Drain Snakes

 To unclog the drain, drain snakes are used.
-It's a long rod that is placed into the pipe and has a corkscrew-like tip.
-The obstruction is then dislodged by rotating the tip, and the removed material is extracted from the pipe.
-This device works particularly well to remove soft obstructions like hair, oil, and soap scum.
-Different tips on certain drain snakes are made to cut through harder materials, including tree roots.
-On the market, there are various drain snakes, each built for a particular clog-clearing task.
-The auger snake, which unclogs pipes, is the most popular form.
+A drain snake is a long rod placed into the pipe with a corkscrew-like tip that rotates to dislodge the obstruction.
+Once loosened, the removed material is extracted from the pipe.
+This device is particularly effective for clearing soft obstructions such as hair, oil, and soap scum.
+Certain drain snakes come with specialised tips designed to cut through tougher materials, including tree roots.
+There are various types of drain snakes available, each suited to different tasks, with the auger snake being the most popular for unclogging pipes.

 Need assistance finding drainage clearance near you?